-The Dexcom G6 Continuous Glucose Monitoring (CGM) System offers ways for users to always know their glucose number and if those numbers are trending higher or lower.
+The Dexcom G6 Continuous Glucose Monitoring (CGM) System offers ways for users always to know their glucose numbers and if those numbers are trending higher or lower.
 And the best benefit?
 No fingersticks!

 But some folks have trouble finding just the right place to insert the sensor on their bodies.
 If you’re having problems finding a good location for your Dexcom G6 sensor, read on!

 - 5 Common Dexcom Errors and How to Fix Them

 - The Best Diabetes management apps for your iPhone and Apple Watch in 2021

 - United Health launches its own Level2 continuous glucose monitoring wearable system

 - Dexcom G6, A gift for Diabetes Patients